-When the research is done and the lab coat is hung back on its hook, Michael Deem goes home to his two beloved children.
+When the research is done and the academic gown is hung back on its hook, Michael Deem goes home to his two beloved children.
 On weekends in his small hometown in Texas, both his children play on their local sports teams and spend their free time lost in a good book.

 To keep fit and take advantage of the beautiful nature Austin has to offer, Deem enjoys rock climbing at the nearby Enchanted Rock.
 With some commitment to the sport, he has developed to a 12a level in traditional climbing.

 Throughout his life, Michael Deem has sought to maintain a deep passion for science, a connection to family, and an admiration for the world’s natural beauty.
 Overall, Deem aspires to be known for his contributions to the fields of science he has dedicated his life to and to leave a legacy of personal investment in each student, colleague, or fellow scientist he has the privilege of working with.